 In “Bureaucratic expertise and sector-level economic performance: Evidence from the British Empire”, joint work with Guo Xu (Berkeley), we aim to explain the sector-level economic performance of former colonies by looking at the extended presence of former colonial servants after a colony gains independence.
 A London designed compensation package brought incentives for some British bureaucrats stay on as advisors after independence – but not for all.
 We find that this explains variations in the quality of services of public departments in British ex-colonies after independence.

 When knowledge and practices are transferred within multinational organizations, most research focuses on the recipients’ experience (Sanders and Tuschke 2007, Kostova and Roth 2002), giving little attention to the role of the agents who do the transferring.
 “In search of the perfect fit: Knowledge transfers, experimentation and economic performance”, joint work with Robbert Maseland (Groningen), takes a close look at agents (their motivation, skills and biographies) who effectively adapt the transferred knowledge and practices to fit the recipients.

-2017: “Copying informal institutions: the role of British colonial officers during the decolonization of British Africa“, Journal of Institutional Economics, First View article.
+2018: “Copying informal institutions: the role of British colonial officers during the decolonization of British Africa“, Journal of Institutional Economics, First View article.
 This publication has been financed by Austrian Science Fund (FWF J3848-G28).

 Accepted manuscript / Data used in the article / Interviews used in the article.